m3dsec/blindSQLinjection_CTF/README.md

-# mango_HTB
+# blindSQLinjection_CTF_HTB
-\ Blind noSQL injection exploit made for the MANGO challenge in HackTheBox//
+\ Blind noSQL injection exploit meant to solve a challenge in HTB// platform